-- Come to class prepared with readings and assignments completed each week by Wednesday. - Expect to spend about 1-2 hours per week working on this course (on top of your hours obtained at your field placement location). - Prepare to the best of your ability for every aspect of this course. - Arrive on time and consistently for your placement location.
-These sites are going out of their way to help you.
-Don't make them regret that. - Abide by the agency policies and regulations while at your field placement location. - Keep in mind that you are laying the groundwork for yourself as you progress in this field, but also for other social students who will come up behind you.
-Take each step in a way that you will look back with pride and satisfaction. - Work to maintain a sense of flexibility and humor as we work our way through this semester.
+- Come to class prepared with readings and assignments completed by the first class each week. - Expect to spend about 2-4 hours per week working on this course. - Find ways to engage in class so that you can demonstrate & deepen your understanding. - Work to maintain a sense of flexibility and humor as we work our way through this semester.
 With the ever-shifting sands of life during a global pandemic, there will be situations that we cannot anticipate.
-In those moments, a sense of humor will be helpful. - Engage in timely communication with the instructor if unexpected events occur which require your attention and make it difficult to complete assignments on time. - Take the time to learn about campus services.
+In those moments, a sense of humor will be helpful. - Engage in timely communication with the instructor if unexpected events occur which require your attention and make it difficult to complete assignments on time.
+Talk to me about issues right away, do not wait until afterwards (when it is too late to develop a plan for success). - Take the time to learn about campus services.
 Then take steps to utilize them as needed. - Create the opportunities for self-care that you need to maintain your mental health and overall success in this course.